kevcodez/kevcodez-blog/docs/posts/2020-02-02-elastic-heartbeat-uptime-latency-monitoring/README.md

 Supported transfer protocols are ICMP, TCP, and HTTP.
 TLS, authentication and proxies are supported aswell.

-On top of that, Kibana offers great visualization.
+On top of that, Kibana offers great visualization and alerting.

-We are going to learn:

-- Basic configuration and concepts of Heartbeat
-- Running Heartbeat locally or via Docker
-- Packaging your own Dockerfile
-- Visualizing your data in Kibana
-- Alerting downtimes using Kibana Watchers and Slack

-This is a two-parts series, check out the second part, [alerting uptime with Kibana watchers](/posts/2020-02-02-alerting-kibana-uptime).

 ## Configuration